elastisys/compliantkubernetes/docs/operator-manual/index.md

 <div class="landing-page" markdown="1">

-Compliant Kubernetes abstracts away a lot of complexity from Application Developers.
+Welkin abstracts away a lot of complexity from Application Developers.
 Unfortunately, someone somewhere needs to take care of that complexity.
 That person is you, the Platform Administrator.

-Setting up Compliant Kubernetes is not for the faint hearted.
+Setting up Welkin is not for the faint hearted.
 We recommend you to proceed in 4 steps as shown below:

 <nav markdown="1">